 03

-Are there implementation or onboarding fees — and are they negotiable?
+Are there implementation or onboarding fees.
+And are they negotiable?

 Some PEOs charge $500–$2,000 to set up your account.
 These are often waived entirely, particularly when working with an advisor.
 Always ask.